Chamois care. Do’s and don’ts to improve the longevity of your chamois[ssbp]

 If you are changing chamois while on a trip, make sure to dry out used chamois.
 Don’t leave them soiled as residual sweat will damage the garment.

 #4 DO turn them inside out

-Turn your chamois inside out when washing to avoid wadding them up in the hamper if you’re not planning to wash them right away.
+Turn your bib shorts inside out when washing to avoid wadding them up in the hamper if you’re not able to wash them right away.
 This also prevents it from stinking as it airs out that side has more skin and sweat contact.

 This is also the same reason why it is recommended to remove your chamois immediately after a ride.

 Rather than using a heated setting on the dryer or using the dryer at all, it is best to line dry any fabric cycling gear.
 However, if you are in a rush and need a last resort option, use the dryer on no or low heat.

 While your chamois is tough on protection on the bike, your chamois’ lightweight and technical fabric can be easily ruined in the wash process if you’re not careful.